Build Modes & Effort

 <Tip>

-**Best for:** One-off changes, debugging, asking the agent to explain code, or quick fixes that don't need a full spec.
+**Best for:** one-line fixes, debugging, asking the agent to explain code, and quick adjustments that don't warrant a full sprint.

 </Tip>